Zellers: Exclusive labels

 When Zellers relaunched as a pop-up store in 2023, they announced a new exclusive label, Anko, an Australian company.
 Its products are available online and at physical Zellers stores, as well as in Australian Kmart stores.
 The Zellers pop-up stores contain mostly products by Anko and in-house brands.

-Acquired labels
+Acquired labels from Target

 Some labels exclusive to Target Corporation in the United States were previously exclusive to Zellers in Canada.
 After Target's acquisition of Zellers leases until its closure, Target Canada became the exclusive store for the following brands: